Offensive weapon: List of offensive weapons

 Due to the sweeping implementation of the Offensive Weapons Act 2019, Part 4 Section 46 redefined the previous offence wording of "manufacturing, sells, offers for sale or hire, lending", etc. in relation to the above was replaced with subsection 1(A) which states: "Any person who possesses a weapon to which this section applies in private is guilty of an offence".
 This takes the ban from a total effective one to an outright one.
 "Private" is also defined as "...a place other than (a) a public place, (b) school premises, (c) further education premises, or (d) a prison."

 N.B.
 Items covered under the Firearms Act 1968 and crossbows are exempt from being added to this section as per subsection 2.

 The most recent amendment to the list of prohibited weapons in the Criminal Justice Act 1988 (Offensive Weapons) Order further introduced a ban on the zombie knife in 2016.

-Importation of any offensive weapon listed in this section is also an offence under Section 141(4) of this act.
+Importing any offensive weapon listed in this section is also an offence under Section 141(4) of this Act.

-The same wording and general countrywide prohibition is applied to switchblades, gravity knives and flick knives under Section 1 of the Restriction of Offensive Weapons Act 1959:
+The same wording and general countrywide prohibition is applied to switchblades, gravity knives, and flick knives under Section 1 of the Restriction of Offensive Weapons Act 1959: